 //execute DryadLINQ data objects

-There is a wide range of pleasingly parallel applications can be implemented with the above DryadLINQ primitives which include CAP3 DNA sequence assembly application, High Energy Physics data analysis application [21] and the all pair gene sequences SW-G computation.
+A wide range of pleasingly parallel applications can be implemented with the above DryadLINQ primitives which include CAP3 DNA sequence assembly application, High Energy Physics data analysis application [21] and the all pair gene sequences SW-G computation.

 Hybrid Parallel Programming Model

 Dryad is supposed to process coarse-granularity tasks for large scale distributed data.
 And it schedules tasks to the resources in the unit of compute nodes rather than cores.
-To make high utilization of multi-core resources of HPC cluster, one approach is to perform the parallel computation with PLINQ on each node.
+To make high utilization of multi-core resources of a HPC cluster, one approach is to perform the parallel computation with PLINQ on each node.
 The DryadLINQ provider can automatically transfer PLINQ query to parallel computation.
 The other approach is to apply the multi-core technologies in .NET like TPL, thread pool to the user-defined function within in the lambda expression of DryadLINQ query.

-In above hybrid model, the Dryad handle the parallelism between the cluster nodes and the PLINQ, TPL, and thread pool technologies deal with the parallelism on multi-core of each node.
-This hybrid parallel programing model in Dryad/DryadLINQ has been proved to be successfully applied to data clustering applications like GTM interpolation, MDS interpolation [21].
-Generally, most of the pleasingly parallel application can be implemented with this model to increase the overall utilization of cluster.
-The sample code of this programming model can be implemented as follows:
+In above hybrid model, Dryad handles the parallelism between the cluster nodes while the PLINQ, TPL, and thread pool technologies deal with the parallelism on multi-core of each node.
+This hybrid parallel programing model in Dryad/DryadLINQ has been proved to be successful and applied to data clustering applications like GTM interpolation, MDS interpolation [21].
+Most of the pleasingly parallel application can be implemented with this model to increase the overall utilization of cluster.
+The sample code of this programming model is provided as follows:

 Var inputs= inputDataSet.AsDistributedFromPartitions();